wazuh/wazuh-documentation/source/user-manual/automatic-remediation/remediation-faq.rst

 Can active response remove the action after a time?
 ---------------------------------------------------
-Yes, using the *timeout_allowed* option on the command and the *timeout* option on tje active response.
+Yes, using the *timeout_allowed* option on the command and the *timeout* option on the active response.
 More info: :ref:`Example <remediation-examples>`